orbitalchicken/Roadmap/README.md

   - mintwelcome icon

 cinnamon:
-  - NFS mount not visible in Nemo left menu.
-How to reproduce: install nfs-common, mount NFS folder.
   - Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
 I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.
   - If the screen is rotated, then the touch screen digitiser and trackpad both move the cursor in a direction mirrored to what is expected ie move your finger to the left on the screen and the cursor moves to the right.
 This works properly in Gnome.
   - When in tablet mode (that is, the screen is rotated and covering the keyboard) the RotateWindows key doesn't work anymore...
 It just does nothing...